YudiXie/Novelty_analysis/Docs/MoSeq_Example_Command.md

 ```
 moseq2-extract extract depth.dat --flip-classifier /home/alex/moseq2/flip_classifier_k2_c57_10to13weeks.pkl --bg-roi-dilate 75 75 --use-tracking-model True --cable-filter-iters 1
 ```
 * Trimming frames when the mouse is not in the arena, this is staged for the next version of moseq2-extract (v0.1.1).
-If you want to try now checkout the v0.1.1 branch,
+If you want to try now checkout the v0.1.1 branch (if it is already this version, skip this part)
 ```
 cd ~/location_of_moseq2-extract/
 git pull